No-go Theorem of Purification

-For any unitary purification operation, there is a class of unitary operations that give the same purity for the output target state.
-This class is generated by multiplying the purification unitary with local unitary operations.
-So to find the purification bounds, without loss of generality, we can focus on channels which preserve the diagonal basis of the target element and keep the output state $ \rho^{out}_T $ diagonal.
-In other words, for any purification unitary that gives a non-diagonal density matrix for the target element, it is always possible to combine it with a local unitary on the target that keeps $ \rho_T $ diagonal and leads to the same purity for the target element.
+For any unitary compression operation, there is a class of unitary operations that give the same purity for the output target state.
+This class is generated by multiplying the compression unitary with local unitary operations.
+So to find the cooling bounds, without loss of generality, we can focus on channels which preserve the diagonal basis of the target element and keep the output state $ \rho^{out}_T $ diagonal.
+In other words, for any compression unitary that gives a non-diagonal density matrix for the target element, it is always possible to combine it with a local unitary on the target that keeps $ \rho_T $ diagonal and leads to the same purity for the target element.

-To get to our main result, we use the following lemma which indicates that the optimal purification unitary can be chosen to be a permutation.
+To get to our main result, we use the following lemma which indicates that the optimal compression unitary can be chosen to be a permutation.